JacksonKuo/blog/_posts/2026-5-27-gh-org-secret-descope.markdown

 key_id=3380204578043523366&visibility=VISIBILITY_SELECTED_REPOSITORIES
 ```

-And here's the difference when include 1 or more repos:
+And here's the difference when including 1 or more repos:

 One repository
 ```xml